a rather longer post for me but I think you might find some of it interesting!!!

 The Genetic Quest

 Our mothers send us forth to begin our own lives and adventures, and the cycle goes on.
 The earth travels around the sun at 67000 miles an hour and we are on board.
 We are all travelers in time and space!
-The human journey began long ago, and we are connected to an ancient past by another road, the very long history of our DNA.
+The human journey began long ago, and we are connected to an ancient past by another road, the very long history of our DNA and of our fondness for movement and mating.

 The Seven Daughters of Eve is the name of a book by Geneticist Bryan Sykes.
 In his own journey through the mists of time he follows the trail of Mitochrondrial DNA back to the mother of all hunter/gatherers.
 He symbolically calls this first woman, Eve.
 Eve’s children slowly migrated out of Africa.
 In actuality she had far more than seven daughters but his book talks about the Asia minor to European migrations.
 These females are identified by haplogroups.
 He names each group by letter designations, K, X, J, V, U, T, H, and then romantically gives them each an identity, Katrine, Xenia, Jasmine, Velda, Ursula, Tara, and Helena.
 Their migrations through those ancient forests, deserts and mountains began as far back as 45000 years and they left their footprints across the centuries.

 Ursula’s clan is the oldest of the travelers (circa 32000 years) with 11% of Europeans possessing her DNA, especially in Scandinavia and Western Britain.
 Ursula’s people would have coexisted at the same time as another human genus.
 As the new Homo Sapiens arose Homo Neanderthalensis was in decline after the ice age.
-However, some scientists now believe that a neanderthal gene may still be present in modern populations.
+However, we now know that a neanderthal gene or variant is still present in modern populations.

 Mesolithic Cheddar Man, the 9000 year old skeleton found in Somerset was a member of Ursula’s family.
 Because the cave where he was found showed evidence of cannibalism it is speculated he may have been killed for ritual purposes.
 DNA testing ( taken from a tooth) found one of his modern day descendants still living in the area.